Find Cheap Medicare Plans in Your Area

 With Plan N, low-end users of health services may come out ahead.
 High-end users of health care services will have a different experience.

-Let’s say, for example, that a Plan N costs $150 in monthly premiums while a Plan G costs $200 a month, resulting in $50 savings for Plan N. But if a beneficiary with Plan N visits the physician three times in a month, that beneficiary will pay an extra $60 in copays.
+Let’s say, for example, that a Plan N costs $150 in monthly premiums while a Plan G costs $200 a month, resulting in $50 per month in savings for Plan N. But if a beneficiary with Plan N visits the physician three times in a month, that beneficiary will pay an extra $60 in copays.
 That's $10 more than what would have been saved that month by choosing Plan N over Plan G.

 Similarly, if that same beneficiary visits the ER and the visit does not result in a hospitalization, the beneficiary will pay a $50 copay, resulting in the same total cost that month for Plan N as they would pay for Plan G.

 It is difficult, if not impossible, to predict how many times you are going to have to visit a physician or an ER in the course of a year.
-But based on these sample plans with a $50 monthly difference in prices, it would be worth it for someone expecting to visit a physician more than 30 times a year to upgrade from Plan N to Plan G.
+But based on these sample plans with a $50 monthly difference in price, it would be worth it for someone expecting to visit a physician more than 30 times a year to upgrade from Plan N to Plan G.